KatGraham13/Rollins-Final-Project/README.md

 Thank You for a great semester.
 Also upload direct flies of my code from my mimir because at first I could not get github to upload my code properly and it was confusing to firgure out.
 But I got it to work in the end I think.
 Thank you and stay health and safe during these hard times.

+ALSO I NEVER KNEW TRYING TO MAKE A FOLDER ON GITHUB WOULD BE SO HARD TO FIRGURE OUT BUT THEN BE SOME SO SIMPLE.

+Anyways have a get summer.